16th Guards Rifle Division: Into Germany

-General Galitskiy chose to attack the town at night with the 36th Guards Corps, to break into the town from the north and destroy the German garrison (remnants of the 1st, 56th and 349th Infantry Divisions with tanks from the 5th Panzer Division) in cooperation with 5th Army's 72nd Rifle Corps from the northeast and east.
+General Galitsky chose to attack the town at night with the 36th Guards Corps, to break into the town from the north and destroy the German garrison (remnants of the 1st, 56th, and 349th Infantry Divisions with tanks from the 5th Panzer Division) in cooperation with 5th Army's 72nd Rifle Corps from the northeast and east.
 The 36th Guards Corps carried out a regrouping and attacked at 23:00 on January 21, following a 20-minute artillery preparation; it was met by powerful machine gun and mortar fire and frenzied counterattacks.
 German units covering the road intersections north of the town held on with particular stubbornness.
 Units of the 16th Guards Division were counterattacked six times and forced to slow the pace of their advance.
-In response the Corps commander, Lieutenant General Pyotr Koshevoy, committed the 84th Guards Division from second echelon and at 01:00 on January 22, its regiments broke through the defense.
+In response, the Corps commander, Lieutenant General Pyotr Koshevoy, committed the 84th Guards Division from second echelon, and at 01:00 on January 22, its regiments broke through the defense.

 Facing encirclement, most of the German forces began falling back to the south with the 16th and 18th Guards in pursuit to the Instruch River.
-After failing to blow the bridges the German troops fell back in disorder into the town, closely followed by the two Guards divisions.
-Once there the German forces once again put up stubborn resistance.
-Despite this the supporting 75th Tank Regiment, mounted with sub-machine gunners, broke into Insterburg at 02:30, and its gains were soon consolidated by the attacking guardsmen.
+After failing to blow the bridges, the German troops fell back in disorder into the town, closely followed by the two Guards divisions.
+Once there, the German forces once again put up stubborn resistance.
+Despite this, the supporting 75th Tank Regiment, mounted with sub-machine gunners, broke into Insterburg at 02:30, and its gains were soon consolidated by the attacking guardsmen.
 Fierce street fighting, lit by burning buildings, broke out through the entire northern outskirts of the town.
-Suffering heavy losses from direct artillery and automatic weapons fire the garrison fell back to the town's center as 72nd Corps entered the fray.
+Suffering heavy losses from direct artillery and automatic weapons fire, the garrison fell back to the town's center as the 72nd Corps entered the fray.
 By 06:00, Insterburg was completely cleared.
 On February 19, the 46th and 49th Guards Rifle Regiments would be decorated with the Order of the Red Banner for their roles in the taking of this town, while the 44th Guards Artillery Regiment would receive the Order of Kutuzov, 3rd Degree.